Joints are hard

 Disclaimer: this section contains some math.
 If you're not interested in the details, you can skip to the next section.

 So the challenge is figuring out which planes to use.
-Each board has 3 planes: top, bottom, left, right, front and back.
-Which one do we need?
-If you pick the wrong plane, you may get a joint that is geometrically correct, but doesn’t make sense to build, like our dear friend the abomination above.
+Each board has six planes: top, bottom, left, right, front, and back.
+Which ones do we need?
+If you pick the wrong plane, you may get a joint that is geometrically correct but doesn't make sense to build, like our dear friend the abomination above.

-We found a procedure that works in all the cases we’ve tested, that goes as follows.
+We found a procedure that works in all the cases we've tested, and it goes as follows.
 Say we have two boards A and B.

-2. For each board, calculate the direction to get from the board’s centerpoint to the overlap’s centerpoint.
-Call these vAO and vBO.
+- For each board, calculate the direction from the board's centerpoint to the overlap's centerpoint.
+Call these

-4. Finally, we have 9 pairs of planes: 3 planes for board A times 3 planes for board B. For example, pairx,y contains the planes planeA,x and planeB,y.
+- Finally, we have nine pairs of planes: three from board A times three from board B. For example,

-1. Dismiss all the pairs where the two planes are parallel to each other, we can’t create a joint from them.
+pairx,ycontainsplaneA,xandplaneB,y.- Dismiss all the pairs where the two planes are parallel, we can't create a joint from them.

 Wrapping up

 It took us quite a while to come up with this procedure.
-We found a few forum posts about people struggling with the same problem, but haven’t come across any solution that is general enough to be useful for us.
-We’re pretty sure we’ve found a procedure that works in almost all real-world scenarios.
-If you find a case where it doesn’t, please let us know!
-There may also be some cases where there are two or more possible joints.
-If that is so, we will probably add a way to override the default orientation in the future.
-But for now we’re really happy that we were able to find a solution that finds the right joint without any help from the user.
+We found a few forum posts about people struggling with the same problem but haven't come across any solution general enough to be useful for us.
+We're pretty sure we've found a procedure that works in almost all real-world scenarios.
+If you find a case where it doesn't, please let us know!
+There may also be situations where there are two or more possible joints.
+If that's the case, we'll probably add a way to override the default orientation in the future.
+But for now, we're really happy that we found a solution that finds the right joint without any help from the user.
 One step closer to simplifying woodworking design!